yusragundogdu/yusra-personal-site/README.md

 **Total AI Usage Percentage:**
 My estimated AI usage for concept validation and debugging code snippets is **30%** of the total development time.

----

-### Deployment Status (CRITICAL NOTICE)

-**Website URL:** ?

-**Note to Reviewer:** All final project code is uploaded and ready in this repository.
-The published website link is currently unavailable because I do not have the administrative permissions required to activate **GitHub Pages** for this Classroom repository. **The final website must be reviewed directly from the code uploaded here.**

----